unpoller/unpoller/integrations/promunifi/README.md

 Collect your Unifi Controller Data and send it to an InfluxDB instance.
 Grafana dashboards included.
 Updated 2019.

+## Description

+Ubiquiti makes networking devices like switches, gateways (routers) and wireless access points.
+They have a line of equipment named UniFi that uses a controller to keep stats and make it easy to configure the network devices.
+This controller can be installed on Windows, macOS and Linux.
+Ubiquiti also provides a dedicated hardware devices called a CloudKey that runs the controller software.

+Unifi-Poller is a smaller application that runs on macOS, Linux or Docker.
+It polls your controller every 30 seconds for metric data and stores that data in an Influx Database.
+A small setup with 2 APs, 1 switch, 1 gateway and 40 clients produces nearly 3000 fields (metrics).

+This application requires your controller to be running all the time.
+If you run a Unifi Controller, there's no excuse not to install Influx, Grafana and this app.
+You'll have a plethora of data at your fingertips and the ability to craft custom graphs to slice the data any way you choose.
+Good luck!

 ## Installation

 [See the Wiki!](https://github.com/davidnewhall/unifi-poller/wiki/Installation)